A pdf version of this policy can be found here

 1.4 Performance measurement

 Guideline: Performance indicators and measurements should be developed, evaluated, reported and revised annually to improve the quality of the service provided.
+Gathering statistics and generating user behaviour metrics can help assess the accessibility of resources and the utilisation of subscription content.
+Frequent after-action reviews can provide insight into opportunities for improvements.
+Both quantitative and qualitative information can be used for performance measurement.

 2.1 Duties and qualifications